Josh Harrison: Philadelphia Phillies (second stint)

 On January 30, 2023, Harrison signed a one-year, $2 million contract with the Philadelphia Phillies.
 In 41 games for Philadelphia, he batted .204/.263/.291 with 2 home runs and 10 RBI.
 On August 1, Harrison was designated for assignment by the Phillies following the acquisition of Michael Lorenzen.
 The next day, he was released by the team.

 Texas Rangers

 On August 15, 2023, Harrison signed a minor league contract with the Texas Rangers organization.
 In 6 games for the Triple–A Round Rock Express, Harrison went 6–for–27 (.222) with 1 home run and 5 RBI.
 Harrison opted out of his contract on August 25.

 Cincinnati Reds

 On February 5, 2024, Harrison signed a minor league contract with the Cincinnati Reds.
 He failed to make the club and opted out of his deal on March 18.

 On May 31, 2025, Harrison announced his retirement from professional baseball.

+On August 8, 2026, Harrison signed a one day contract with the Pittsburgh Pirates and subsequently retired as a member of the Pirates organization.